pfroud/rollercoaster-designer/README.md

 Press the play button at the bottom to start or stop the cart moving.

 *System requirements:* web browser that supports WebGL.
-You can see if your broswer supports webGL by going to [https://get.webgl.org/](https://get.webgl.org/).
+You can see if your browser supports WebGL by going to [https://get.webgl.org/](https://get.webgl.org/).

 ## Implementation